aporter468/CSE360-Project-Team5/README.md

 Desktop Application
 -------------------
-To run the desktop application open the project in Eclipse and press run on the Patient.java class.
+To run the desktop application open the project in Eclipse and press run on the Directory.java class.

 Android Application
 -------------------